NHerreroReder/OpenXcomPruebas/README.md

 The modified battlescape-editor includes a button to batch-generate MAP2 versions for all the MAP files used at a loaded MOD.
-These MAP2 files will be placed in the /MAPS folder of the active mod, but equivalent MAP files should be manually removed to allow OXCE+ to load MAP2 instead of MAP.
+These MAP2 files will be placed in the /MAPS folder of the active mod, but equivalent MAP files should be manually removed to allow OXCE to load MAP2 instead of MAP.

 ## Installation